Auto Accident Settlement

 After a traffic accident, your police report will be filed at the agency associated with the investigating officer.
 Please read through the following 3 designated agencies to see which department applies to you.

-Traffic accidents within the 3 incorporated cities of Indian River County — Vero Beach (the county seat), Sebastian and Fellsmere — fall under the jurisdiction of their city police departments.
-City police reports may be obtained directly through those agencies; in person, by fax, email or mail.
-Please choose your city link in this paragraph to access our resource page for specific request requirements.
+Traffic accidents within the 5 municipalities of Indian River County — the cities of Vero Beach (the county seat), Sebastian and Fellsmere, and the towns of Indian River Shores and Orchid — fall under the jurisdiction of their local police departments.
+These police reports may be obtained directly through the agency detailed on each location page; in person, by mail and possibly online.
+Please choose your location link in this paragraph for specific request requirements.

 Indian River County Sheriff